Bylaws of The Colorado Springs School

 Section 3.3 Term.
 There are no limits to the number of terms a Trustee may be elected to an office, other than the limit on terms of Trustees in Section 2.3 hereof.
 The executive officers may be elected to, and may serve, unlimited term extensions at the pleasure of the Board.
 The President shall serve a two-year term.
 The Treasurer and Secretary shall serve one-year terms.
-Terms for all officers commence on July 1 and continue until successors are elected and take office; provided, however, that anyexecutive officer may be removed prior to the expiration of his or her term of office by a majority of the Voting Trustees, with or without cause.
+Terms for all trustees and officers commence on the date of the annual board retreat or July 1 (whichever date is first) and continue until successors are elected and take office; provided, however, that any executive officer may be removed prior to the expiration of his or her term of office by a majority of the Voting Trustees, with or without cause.

 Section 3.4 President.
 The President has ultimate responsibility for the actions of the Board.
 The President shall preside at all meetings of the Board and Executive Committee (as defined in Section 4.1 hereof), coordinate the work of the Board and the Executive Committee, have sole authority to organize and set the agenda for the annual retreat, execute with the proper officers of the School all contracts and other instruments of the School in the name of the School, as authorized by the Trustees or Executive Committee, and perform all duties incident to the office and properly required by the Trustees or Executive Committee.
 The President shall lead the process for evaluating the Head.
 The President shall appoint the presidents of standing and special committees advising the Board and shall appoint such committees of honorary trustees, faculty, parents and other qualified persons as he or she deem necessary or desirable to be advisory to the Board; provided, however, that no such committee with members who are not trustees shall take action, or exercise authority or power reserved to the Board by law, these Bylaws or the Articles of Incorporation.